 - Providing for inflation in order to ensure the future budget reflects future spending commitments, it is essential the Council makes prudent provision for all unavoidable increases in costs that will arise from inflationary pressures.
-Indeed, inflation has become a significant pressure on expenditure budgets over the last 12 months, particularly in relation to utilities and fuel costs, with no indication of when this will be under control.
+Indeed, inflation has become a significant pressure on expenditure budgets over the last 24 months, particularly in relation to utilities and fuel costs, with no indication of when this will be under control.
 A key principle of the Council's medium term financial planning is to make provision only for essential inflationary increases in budgets, i.e. where there is a contractual obligation to pay the increased cost or where the increase cannot be avoided.
 The Town Council has an SLA for Energy Management with Durham County Council whereby, when existing contracts expire, new utilities contracts can be entered into through the SLA.
-Whilst this has seen significant savings compared to its former contracts the Town Council is still being advised to plan its 2023/24 budget based upon a 116% increase in electricity costs and a 218% increase in gas costs.
+Whilst this has seen significant savings compared to its former contracts the Town Council is still being advised to plan its 2024/25 budget based upon a 46% increase in electricity costs and a 104% increase in gas costs (based upon actual 2021/22 figures).
 Budget provision for general expenditure such as equipment, stationery, training, publicity has therefore been set at a standstill budget basis.
 The Town Council continues to shop around, ensure better use of resources and achieve value for money whereve possible albeit this is becoming harder due to rising inflationary pressures. - Annual Pay Awards a significant proportion of the Council's gross expenditure relates to Officer pay costs and therefore annual Officer pay awards over the medium term are potentially a significant inflationary pressure on the Council's expenditure budget moving forward.
-The Pay Award for those staff on NJC Terms and Conditions in 2022/23 was a flat rate amount of £1925 (pro rata) but the pay award for 2023/24 onwards is yet unknown and will impact upon the Council's budgeting.
+The Pay Award for those staff on NJC Terms and Conditions in 2023/24 was a flat rate amount of £1925 (pro rata) but the pay award for 2024/25 onwards is yet unknown and will impact upon the Council's budgeting.
 These matters will be overseen by the Personnel Committee in close liaison with the Finance Working Group. - Pension Costs Pension costs in respect of Council Officers are another significant area of expenditure.
 Employers' contribution rates are unlikely to increase given the Government's intention to reduce the cost to local taxpayers.
 It has therefore been assumed for the purposes of this plan that the employer's pension contributions will remain unchanged.
-It is also important to note the requirement of the Council to now auto enrol employees into the Local

-. ago . • c. • .
-Version: Adopted: Officer Responsible: Review date: 5.0.
-16.01.2023 Jane Ayre, Town Clerk November 2023
+It is also important to note the requirement of the Council to now auto enrol employees into the Local r ago i e or e : Version: Adopted: Officer Responsible: Review date: 6.0.
+15.01.2024 Jane Ayre, Town Clerk 01.11.2024